 How often do classes meet?

 All classes are held once a week for two hours.
-Worcester classes meet on Tuesdays, and classes held at the Chestnut Hill campus meet on Wednesdays, Thursdays, or Fridays.
+Classes meet on Wednesdays, Thursdays, or Fridays.

 How do I know I’ve registered successfully?

-Go to the Agora Portal and view Course History.
+Go to the BC Agora Portal and view Course History.

 Will I be assigned an Advisor?